 - 4 garlic cloves minced

-- 2 tbsp fresh thyme (just pull off of stem)
+- 2 tablespoon fresh thyme just pull off of the stem

 - Pink salt or sea salt and pepper

-- 1 tbsp real butter +1 tbsp olive oil
+- 1 tablespoon real butter +1 tablespoon olive oil

 - Preheat oven to 375

-- Generously coat chicken with salt and pepper. (de-skin if you want)
+- Generously coat chicken with salt and pepper. (remove skin if you want)

 - Brown on both sides, then remove chicken from the pan.
 Cooking Tongs make this easy